-->

 3. Chasing Past Returns

+This one is subtle but very common.
 A fund performs well for a year or two.
 It shows up at the top of the rankings.
 Investors rush in, expecting the same performance to continue.
+But markets don’t work that way.

 Top-performing funds often revert to average over time.
 Meanwhile, the funds that were out of favour may start doing better.